RomanLut/hx-esp32-cam-fpv/README.md

 # FEC

 Frames are sent using Forward error correction encoding.
 Currently FEC is set to k=6, n=12 which means that bandwidth is doubled but any 6 of 12 packets in block can be lost, and frame will still be recovered.
-IT can be changed to 6/10 or 6/10 in OSD menu.
+It can be changed to 6/8 or 6/10 in OSD menu.

 FEC is set to such high redundancy because lost frame at 30 fps looks very bad, even worse then overal image quality decrease caused by wasted bandwidth.